WU CHING JU 吳靜茹

 Contemporary Chinese sculptor Wu Ching Ju merges Eastern and Western culture to create powerful yet intrinsically delicate works.
 Many think that Wu Ching Ju combines the rigidness and coldness of bronze with the gentleness and beauty of human nature in a perfect way.
 The sculptures of Wu Ching Ju are another valuable exploration of the idea: to make the past serve the present and let Western aesthetics serve the East.

-Born in the urban township of Fonglin, in the Huatung Valley of eastern Taiwan, Wu Ching Ju (吳靜茹) learned at an early age of the ancient traditions of China.
-After secondary education became particularly interested in the art of flower arranging, with its emphasis on simplicity, elegance and harmony.
+Wu Ching Ju was born on 17 August, 1961, in the urban township of Fenglin in the Huatung Valley of Eastern Taiwan.
+She learnt about the ancient traditions of China from an early age, above all, to love and respect her ancestors and all living things.
+After secondary education, she became particularly interested in the art of flower arranging, with its emphasis on simplicity, elegance and harmony.

 Upcoming Exhibitions and Events